 In September 2015, the Central States, Southeast and Southwest Areas Pension Plan (the "Central States Pension Plan") filed an application with the Treasury Department seeking approval under the Reform Act for a pension rescue plan, which included benefit reductions for participants of the Central States Pension Plan in an attempt to avoid the insolvency of the plan that otherwise is projected by the plan to occur.
 In May 2016, the Treasury Department denied the Central States Pension Plan's proposed rescue plan.
 The trustees of the Central States Pension Plan subsequently announced that a new rescue plan would not be submitted and stated that it is not possible to develop and implement a new rescue plan that complies with the final Reform Act regulations issued by the Treasury Department in April 2016.
-Although the future of the Central States Pension Plan is impacted by a number of factors, without legislative action, the plan is currently projected to become insolvent within 10 years or less.
+Although the future of the Central States Pension Plan is impacted by a number of factors, without legislative action, the plan is currently projected to become insolvent within 10 years.
 ABF Freight's current collective bargaining agreement with the IBT provides for contributions to the Central States Pension Plan through March 31, 2018, and it is our understanding that ABF Freight's benefit contribution rate is not expected to increase during this period (though there are no guarantees).
 ABF Freight's contribution rates are made in accordance with its collective bargaining agreements with the IBT and other related supplemental agreements.
 In consideration of high multiemployer plan contribution rates, several of the plans in addition to Central States Pension Plan have frozen contribution rates at current levels under ABF Freight's current collective bargaining agreement.
 Future contribution rates will be determined through the negotiation process for contract periods following the term of the current collective bargaining agreement.
 The Asset-Based segment pays some of the highest benefit contribution rates in the industry and continues to address the effect of the segment's wage and benefit cost structure on its operating results in discussions with the IBT.

 As previously disclosed in our 2016 Annual Report on Form 10-K, ABF Freight received a Notice of Insolvency from the Road Carriers Local 707 Pension Fund (the "707 Pension Fund") for the plan year beginning February 1, 2016.
 On March 1, 2017, the Pension Benefit Guaranty Corporation ("PBGC") announced that beginning February 1, 2017 benefits to retirees were reduced to PBGC guarantee limits for insolvent multiemployer plans.
-The PBGC provides financial assistance to insolvent multiemployer plans to pay retiree benefits not to exceed guaranteel limits.
+The PBGC provides financial assistance to insolvent multiemployer plans to pay retiree benefits not to exceed guaranteed limits.
 The 707 Pension Fund will continue to administer the fund as the PBGC provides financial assistance.
 Approximately 1% of ABF Freight's total multiemployer pension contributions are made to the 707 Pension Fund.
-Based on currently available information, it is our understanding that ABF Freight's benefit contribution rates to the 707 Pension Fund under the ABF NMFA will be frozen and ABF Freight will be required to continue making contributions at the frozen rate throughout and after the current ABF NMFA contract period, which extends to March 31, 2018; however, there can be no assurance in this regard.